Alexander Miasnikian: Leadership in Armenia

-Miasnikian wrote several works about the theory of Marxism-Leninism, the history of the revolutionary movement, and Armenian literature.
+Miasnikian wrote several works on the theory of Marxism–Leninism, the history of the revolutionary movement, and Armenian literature.
 He began writing reviews for theater in 1906.
 His works about Armenian literature include the article "Mikael Nalbandian" and pamphlets on the poetry of Hovhannes Hovhannisyan and Hovhannes Tumanyan.
-In literature, Miasnikian criticized apolitical approaches to literature and the concept of "art for art's sake" in articles like "Philanthropy and its Lackeys" (1912).
+Miasnikian criticized apolitical approaches to literature and the concept of "art for art's sake" in articles like "Philanthropy and its Lackeys" (1912).

 Death

 Miasnikian was killed in a mysterious plane crash on 22 March 1925, along with Solomon Mogilevsky, Georgi Atarbekov, the pilot and flight engineer.
 They had been on their way to Sukhumi for a communist conference in Abkhazia.
 Shortly after taking off from Tiflis, the Junkers F 13 aircraft caught fire.
 According to eyewitness reports, people were seen jumping to their deaths to escape the burning plane.

 The cause of the fire was never established, despite separate investigatory commissions chaired by Lavrentiy Beria (first) and Karl Pauker (second and third).
 Nothing was found to be wrong with the plane mechanically.
 Leon Trotsky, who left Sukhumi for the funeral in Tiflis, was suspicious of the cause of the crash.
-Others who believed it was deliberate suspected Beria himself had organized it.
+Some suspected that Beria himself had organized it.

 Legacy

-Anastas Mikoyan called for reviving the memory of Miasnikian, alongside the writers Raffi, Raphael Patkanian, and Yeghishe Charents, in his March 1954 speech in Yerevan.

-In 1976, a film directed by Frunze Dovlatyan about Miasnikian's life titled Yerkunk was released where Miasnikian is portrayed by Khoren Abrahamyan.
+Anastas Mikoyan called for reviving the memory and legacy of Miasnikian, alongside the writers Raffi, Raphael Patkanian, and Yeghishe Charents, in his March 1954 speech in Yerevan, beginning the Khrushchev Thaw in Armenia.
+In 1976, a film directed by Frunze Dovlatyan about Miasnikian's life titled Delivery (Yerkunk) was released where Miasnikian is portrayed by Khoren Abrahamyan.

-Several locations within the Soviet Union were named after him (including "Martuni", his nom de guerre): In Armenia, a city and two villages (in Gegharkunik and Armavir provinces); In Russia's Rostov Oblast, an Armenian-populated raion (district) is named after him; and in the disputed Nagorno-Karabakh Republic, a city and a province are called Martuni.
+Several locations within the Soviet Union were named after Miasnikian (including "Martuni", his nom de guerre): In Armenia, a city and two villages (in Gegharkunik and Armavir provinces); In Russia's Rostov Oblast, an Armenian-populated raion (district) is named after him; and until the disestablishment of the Nagorno-Karabakh Republic, the town of Khojavend and its surrounding province were called Martuni.
+From 1925 to 1990, the National Library of Armenia was named after Miasnikian.